 For international humanitarian law to be useful in times of war, it must be understood during times of peace.
 Australian Red Cross runs the following events for both the general public, as well as members of the Australian Defence Force, Federal Police, the humanitarian sector and other relevant organisations:

 Explore the links above to find upcoming dates near you.

 We are also the custodians of the red cross, red crescent and red crystal emblems.
 Because the emblems need to be instantly recognisable as a symbol of protection during armed conflict, there are strict rules governing their use, including in Australia.

-Health care in danger
+Health care in danger during war

 Violence against health-care workers and the people they seek to help during times of armed conflict and other situations of violence is one of the most serious, yet overlooked, challenges in the world today.
 Learn more.